SSH

 id_rsa id_rsa.pub

-2. Register the public key to the target server.
-You can use the ssh-copy-id command to register the public key you just created (id_rsa.pub ) to ~/.ssh/authorized_keys on the server you are logging into, as shown below.
+2. Register the public key on the target server.
+As shown below, you can use the ssh-copy-id command to register the public key (id_rsa.pub) you created earlier in ~/.ssh/authorized_keys on the login destination server.
+Masu.

 % ssh-copy-id <UECアカウント名>@sol.edu.cc.uec.ac.jp